 Flavors?
 This is where the fun really begins.
 When I was back east I found this fantastic spice store (actually two of them & more about that later) and I picked up some Tonka beans.
 I really had no idea what to do with them and the only research I found was this: The Tonka Bean is the seed of Dipteryx odorata, a legume tree of the Fabaceae family.
 The plant has its origin in Northern South America.
-Today, main producers of the seeds are Venezuela and Nigeria.
+Today, the main producers of the seeds are Venezuela and Nigeria.
 The seed is black and wrinkled in appearance but the interior is smooth and slightly brown.
-It scent reminds me of vanilla and almonds, almost tabacco like, like the pipe my grandfather use to smoke.
+Its scent reminds me of vanilla and almonds, almost tobacco-like, like the pipe, my grandfather used to smoke.
 The Tonka bean if featured in French cuisines, particularly desserts and stews.
 I decided to zest 1/2 of a Tonka bean into my nut flours to give it that warm vanilla flavoring.

 The filling I went with was an Italian Passion Fruit Buttercream.
 I have never made Italian buttercream and have always wanted too.
 As well, I have been searching for the perfect passion fruit macaron in the Bay Area and have not found any – they all have this jellied filling that is really not appealing.
 So, I took a classic Italian Buttercream and changed it around by adding passion fruit puree.

-The result …. let me just say this, I was going to give a little box of macarons to three people, Allison, Darya and Charles (our doorman), when I saw them on Sunday.
+The result will let me say this, I was going to give a little box of macarons to three people, Allison, Darya, and Charles (our doorman) when I saw them on Sunday.
 I got ready to box them up, opened the fridge and noticed that over half of them were – GONE!
-A certain someone, said they were the best yet!
-The warmly flavored Tonka Bean macaron shell with a creamy tart passion fruit filling were perfect, if I say so myself!
+A certain someone said they were the best yet!
+The warmly flavored Tonka Bean macaron shell with a creamy tart passionfruit filling was perfect if I say so myself!

 Tonka Bean Passion Fruit Macarons